aanis/Calculus-Made-Easy/README.md

-The following is a list of resources on machine learning and artificial intelligence which I personally like and find helpful.
+The following is a list of resources on AI which I personally like and find helpful.

 ## Books